kiboschool/course-c4s-writing/src/communicating-for-success/drafting/drafting-overview.md

 ## Drafting Tips

-**TODO: Paraphrease and consolidate these!**

 Here are some additional tips to keep in mind when drafting:
+- Take the path of least resistance
   - You don’t have to write your text “in order”
+  - Don’t let a roadblock in one section stop you
-- Begin writing with the part you know the most about.
+  - Begin writing with the part you feel the most confident about
+  - Save the part that is giving you the most trouble to later
 - Keep your audience and purpose in mind as you write
-- Don’t let a roadblock in one section stop you
+  - Before you start drafting, be sure tht you reflect on your purpose and audience, so that they are in your mind when you are creating text.
+- Draft quickly, correct later
   - Write the first draft as quickly as possible
+  - Come back later to revise and edit
+- Pace yourself (Use the Pomodoro technique)
   - Write in time blocks
+  - Know when stop and get some distnace from your writing
 - Talk it out
-- Know when to walk away
-- Take short breaks to refresh your mind.

-[Sources]Essential Writing Skills for College; Writing for Success
+  - If you are finding it hard to turn your thoughts into written word, say them outloud (to yourself or to someone else)
+  - Use technology (speech-to-text apps) to capture those words and kickstart your writing

+---
+### References

+Gill, CM (2014).
+Essential Writing Skills for College and Beyond.
+Writer's Digest Books.

+University of Minnesota.
+(2015).
+Writing for Success.
+University of Minnesota Libraries Publishing.

 ---